"Is there a DVR for streaming video?" A common question with a complicated answer.

 Like the practice of password sharing, PlayOn operates in somewhat of a gray area.
 Its creators argue that they’re protected by the same statutes that allow cable DVRs and VCRs to exist, which may explain why PlayOn has been around for more than a decade.
 Still, streaming services such as Netflix don’t allow copying videos in their terms of service, and they have licensing agreements with content providers that forbid the practice.

 The bigger catch with PlayOn might be the software itself.
-The $70 Windows version requires an always-running PC to handle the recordings, and while PlayOn offers a cloud-based version you can manage from your phone, you have to pay for each recording it makes.
+The Windows version costs $5 per month and requires an always-running PC to handle the recordings, and while PlayOn offers a cloud-based version you can manage from your phone, you have to pay for each recording it makes.

 A more advanced DVR option